aarcThom/aarc-wiki/docs/gh/first-definition.md

 # Your First Grasshopper Definition

-For the first real definition we cover, we are going to make a widget.
-This widget isn't totally purposeless - it demonstrates some of the core functionalities within Grasshopper.
+For the first real definition we cover, we are going to make a widget to put into practice what was covered in the previous interface section.
+Moreso, this widget will demonstrate in a toy manner, some of the major uses of Grasshopper.
 See [this link](https://github.com/aarcThom/aarc-wiki/blob/main/gh_definitions/01_basic_definition.gh) for the file.

 We will cover this and future definitions, step by step.
 Refer to the numbered component groups in the image below.